vocalodon/dontwi/README.rst

 Next, it takes the oldest status from the log DB, posts the status to Twitter by API.
 It appends the contributor's address on Mastodon and ``#don_tw`` hashtag to the status.
 Also, it brings attached media files [#f1]_ which is shrunk for Twitter if the resolution exceeds Twitter's specifications.

 All of the contents that are text, link address, and hashtag are kept if the number of characters is within 280, which is the limit of Twitter.
-When the length exceeds the limit, dontwi trims text without modification link and hashtag as much as possible.
+When the length exceeds the limit, dontwi trims text without modification link and hashtag as much as possible. dontwi can also split status text and post as a thread(v1.1.0 or later).

 ``#don_tw`` hashtag appended to the post to Twitter is not configurable.
 The reason why is aiming to organize federation timeline like Mastodon's one on Twitter by this fixed hashtag.
 If you want to use another hashtag, you can do by modification to source code directory.
 However, we hope you keep this hashtag for the federation timeline on Twitter.